skim7713/skim7713.github.io/research.md

 - "Mnemonic Politics among Philippine Voters: A Social Media Measurement Approach." with Emily Sallenback. _R&R_
 - "Legacies of Nationalism and Authoritarian Retention."
 - "Authoritarian Nostalgia and Partisan Attachment." with Sunkyoung Park.
+- “Learning to Love Dictators: The Effect of Museums Dedicated to Former Dictatorial Rulers.” with Matt Winters.
+- “Chinese Nationalist Identity and Authoritarian Nostalgia in Taiwan.”

 -------------------------------